Skip to content Skip to main navigation Skip to footer

 Neither proposal was approved by the Planning Commission, which found that the applicants had not shown “Significantly Changed Conditions” with respect to the shopping center parcel.
 A finding of Significantly Changed Conditions is the threshold requirement that must be met before the Planning Commission may go on to consider the merits of any proposed Comp Plan Amendment for a specific parcel.

 • What’s going on with the Shopping Center?
-Comp Plan Update:
+Update on Bellevue’s Planning Process:

 May 2024 Go to our Neighborhood Page: https://www.newporthillscommunityclub.org/blog/our-neighborhood/bellevue-comprehensive-plan-rezone/